yorqat/madokashakalaka-kb/README.md

 ## Getting started

-Run the following command to start building your widget
+Run the following command to start updating the widget

 ```bash
 npm run dev
 ```

 1. Log in to your account and open the Figma desktop app
-2. You can open any existing FigJam document or create a new one.
+2. Open any document or create a new one.
 3. Go to Menu > Widgets > Development > "Import widget from manifest..."
 4. Select the manifest.json in this folder